Tel Aviv, Israel

 The sense of touch is next to taste, sight, smell, and hearing one of our 5 human senses.
 Starting from a brief introduction to the physiology of touch, the talk will highlight a series of technological applications that benefit from the introduction of haptics.
 The current state of the art in the field will be discussed along with recent findings and developments allowing a listener to obtain a broad overview of the field of haptics.

-Jee-Hwan Ryu received the B.S. degree in mechanical engineering from Inha University, South Korea, in 1995, and the M.S. and Ph.D. degrees in mechanical engineering from KAIST, South Korea, in 1995 and 2002, respectively.
+Dr. Jee-Hwan Ryu is an Associate Professor in the Department of Civil and Environmental Engineering at Korea Advanced Institute of Science and Technology (KAIST).
+He received the B.S. degree in mechanical engineering from Inha University, South Korea, in 1995, and the M.S. and Ph.D. degrees in mechanical engineering from KAIST, South Korea, in 1997 and 2002, respectively.
 From 2002 to 2003, he worked as a post-doc researcher in the department of electrical engineering at the University of Washington, and at the similar time, he was also affiliated with the institute of robotics and mechatronics in DLR as a visiting scientist.
-Prior to joining KOREATECH, from 2003 to 2005, he was a research professor in the department of electrical engineering at KAIST.
-He is currently a full professor with the department of mechanical engineering, KOREATECH, South Korea.
+He joined KAIST in 2019 as an associate professor.
+Prior to that, he was a professor in the department of mechanical engineering at KOREATECH (2005-2019), and a research professor in the department of electrical engineering at KAIST (2003-2005).
 His research interests include haptics, telerobotics, exoskeletons, and autonomous vehicles.
 He has received several awards including IEEE Most Active Technical Committee Award as a Co-chair of TC Haptics in 2015, Best poster award in 2010 IEEE Haptic Symposium.
 He has been served as an Associate Editor in IEEE Transactions on Haptics, and since 2017, he has been serving as an Associate Editor-in-chief in World Haptics Conference.
-He was involved in many international conference organization, and especially, he is working as a general chair of AsiaHaptics2018.
+He was involved in many international conference organizations, and especially, he has been served as a general chair of AsiaHaptics2018.

 Talk # 1